SDOlive/-my-first-codes-Python/README.md

 # -my-first-codes-Python

-Basic practice codes nothing exceptional with Examples of how codes work what codes are there and much more.
+It is series of Basic practice codes nothing exceptional with Examples of how codes work what codes are there and much more.
+For Begginers to advanced individuals who want to learn or brush up their vast knowledge.